 As you can see, everything we do has consequences.
 It’s nature’s way to keep the world in balance.
 That is why you need to care about the environment and the planet as a whole.
 When we do something harmful, nature tries to get rid of us in order to maintain a balance.
 Nature always wins.
 We can either fight against it and become extinct or work with it and thrive alongside it.

 We don’t have another planet to go to.
 At least not yet.
 This is why we need to do as much as we can to protect it for us as well as future generations.
 Why spend billions of dollars to colonize a different planet when we could spend that same money on the restoration and protection of the one we already live on?

-If forests, coral reefs, the Arctic, and every else get destroyed by our greed, we will not be able to survive another day and we have a ‘Planet B’ to go to.
+If forests, coral reefs, the Arctic, and everything else got destroyed by our greed, we will not be able to survive another day.
+We don’t have a ‘Planet B’ to go to.

 We need to start following our moral compass.
 We consume the earth’s food and water, dig up its precious minerals and metal to build new things, and cut down millions of trees.